The noncommutative minimal model program: Example of curves

 Up to rescaling, this is the solution with $a = 1/(2 (g-1) C_{\rm{eu}})$, $\tau_\infty = 0$, and $\tau_0 = \pi i / ((g-1)C_{\rm{eu}})$, and the path of this solution in $\bC$ is parameterized by

 If $\theta \in (-\pi/2,\pi/2)$, then this path stays in $\bH$ for $s\geq 0$ and thus lifts to $\Stab(X)/\bG_a$.

 Regardless of $\theta$, this path in $\bH \cong \Stab(X)/\bG_a$ always limits to $0$ as $s \to \infty$, and hence does not have a limit in $\Stab(X)/\bG_a$.
 On the other hand, this path is still quasi-convergent in the most general sense studied in \cite{HL_robotis}.
 Rather than a semiorthogonal decomposition, it recovers the two-step filtration by thick triangulated subcategories $0 \subset \{\text{torsion complexes}\} \subset \DCoh(X)$, along with stability conditions on the associated graded categories.
-This provides another possible interpretation of \Cref{proposal:qdiff} for minimal varieties.
+Therefore the canonical solution of the quantum differential equation also verifies \Cref{proposal:qdiff} in this case.